Help improve literacy in America and support the National Center for Families Learning through our "Spread the Word" campaign

 This year, to increase literacy among underserved communities in particular, we are re-teaming with the National Center for Families Learning, which has helped more than 1 million families make educational and economic progress through family literacy programs.
 We are partnering on a special social fundraising campaign, called “Spread the Word,” to benefit the nonprofit and the families it serves.

-The call to action is simple: For each new Twitter follower we gain throughout the month of March (@mheducation), MHE will donate $1.00 to the NCFL (@NCFL).
+The call to action is simple: For each new Twitter follower we gain throughout the month of March (@mheducation), McGraw-Hill will donate $1.00 to the NCFL (@NCFL).
 Using the hashtag #MHEmarchlit, we’ll be tweeting interesting statistics, relevant articles and even highlighting some of our very own reading programs such as Reading Wonders that ensure our students are strong readers, critical thinkers and ready for the increasingly competitive global economy.

 So please join the cause and conversation!